-As a campus ambassador you will be considered a local expert, not an intern.
-You know your campus better than anyone, and can connect with groups of students who may not yet know the benefits of Peace Corps service.
+As a campus ambassador you will be considered a local expert.
+After all, you know your campus better than anyone, and you can connect with groups of students who may not yet know the benefits of Peace Corps service.

 What campus ambassadors do

-The recruiter will have specific goals for you to support, but will also look to you for innovative ways to connect with diverse groups on campus.
+The recruiter will have specific goals for you to work towards but will also look to you for innovative ways to connect with diverse groups on campus.

 The campus ambassador experience has helped me to better my communication and presentation skills, to be innovative in creating programs that engage others, and to advocate for international volunteer opportunities.Mario Antonio Lopez-Rodriguez, The University of Memphis

 Through the close relationship with a Peace Corps recruiter, campus ambassadors receive professional mentorship and development, including a letter of recommendation at the end of the year (contingent upon performance).